November 21, 2017 - 6:00 pm US Eastern

 Members Only: Log In or Join

-Join us In the Studio for this special live INTERVIEW and ARTJAM with Vibrata Chromodoris in the Visionary Arts Academy at 6pm EST on Tuesday November 21st 2017!
+Check us out In the Studio for this special live INTERVIEW and ARTJAM with Vibrata Chromodoris in the Visionary Arts Academy recorded on Tuesday November 21st 2017!

 Originally from Ontario, Canada, Vibrata’s intermedia paintings, installations and digital work have been seen in San Francisco, Los Angeles, Seattle, New York, Chicago and as far away as Turkey, Portugal and Japan.